Edgeberry/Edgeberry-NodeRED/README.md

 <img src="https://nodered.org/about/resources/media/node-red-icon.png" align="right" width="10%"/>

-**[NodeRED](https://nodered.org/)** is a visual programming tool that lets you wire together hardware, APIs, and online services by connecting blocks in a flow-based editor.
-The **Edgeberry NodeRED node** lets your Node-RED flows communicate with the Edgeberry Device Software over DBus.
+**[Node-RED](https://nodered.org/)** is a visual programming tool that lets you wire together hardware, APIs, and online services by connecting blocks in a flow-based editor.
+The **Edgeberry Node-RED node** lets your Node-RED flows communicate with the Edgeberry Device Software over DBus.

 <br clear="right"/>